 Hollandite Quartz: Urchin Quartz

-Hollandite Quart also known as, Urchin Quartz, is a type of quartz crystal that contains tiny black inclusions of the mineral hollandite.
+Hollandite Quartz also known as, Urchin Quartz, is a type of quartz crystal that contains tiny black inclusions of the mineral hollandite.
 These inclusions resemble tiny stars, giving the quartz its characteristic spiky appearance.

 Urchin Quartz, also known as Star Quartz or Hollandite Quartz, is a rare and unique variety of quartz that is characterized by tiny black or dark gray inclusions of the mineral Hollandite.
 These inclusions, which resemble tiny stars or sea urchins, give the quartz its distinctive appearance.
 Urchin Quartz typically forms in shades of white, milky white, or creamy white, but it can also exhibit pinkish, reddish, or brownish inclusions.